 Remission

-At Week 26, the TAVNEOS® arm was noninferior to the Standard Therapy arm in achieving remission (primary endpoint)2
+At Week 26, the TAVNEOS® arm was noninferior to the Active Control arm in achieving remission2,*

 week-52

-At Week 52, the TAVNEOS® arm was superior to the Standard Therapy arm in sustaining remission# (primary endpoint)1,2
+At Week 52, the TAVNEOS® arm was superior to the Active Control arm in sustaining remission1,2,

 Efficacy1